awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 + Debug a failed deployment\.
 + Digitally sign firmware using Code Signing for AWS IoT\.

-For more information, see [ FreeRTOS Over\-the\-Air Updates](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html) in the *FreeRTOS User Guide*\.
+For more information, see [FreeRTOS Over\-the\-Air Updates](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html) in the *FreeRTOS User Guide* along with the [ AWS IoT Over\-the\-air Update Documentation](https://freertos.org/Documentation/api-ref/ota-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html)\.

-You can use the OTA agent library to integrate OTA functionality into your FreeRTOS applications\.
-For more information, see [FreeRTOS OTA Agent Library](https://docs.aws.amazon.com/freertos/latest/userguide/ota-agent-library.html) in the *FreeRTOS User Guide*\.
+You can use the OTA update library to integrate OTA functionality into your FreeRTOS applications\.
+For more information, see [FreeRTOS OTA update Library](https://docs.aws.amazon.com/freertos/latest/userguide/ota-update-library.html) in the *FreeRTOS User Guide*\.

 FreeRTOS devices must enforce cryptographic code\-signing verification on the OTA firmware images that they receive\.
 We recommend the following algorithms:
 + Elliptic\-Curve Digital Signature Algorithm \(ECDSA\)